Welcome to a house of fantasy play - Junibacken on Djurgården in Stockholm

 The first thing that you come to on entering Junibacken is Storybook Square.
 You are taken directly into a world of fantasy, and many of our most loved characters from children’s books live around the square, with its cobblestones and old-fashioned street lamps.
 You can, for example, call on Alfie Atkins, go into his house and see if he is at home.
-Try cooking in Moominmamma’s kitchen, or feel what it’s like to sit on Mulle Meck’s motorbike.
+Try cooking in Moominmamma’s kitchen, or feel what it’s like to ride on Mulle Meck’s airplane.
 A living exhibition where you can play, climb, and have fun with everything you see.

 The Story Train

 When the conductor has opened the door, all you have to do is hop into the characteristic red train coaches.
 An adult must always accompany children in the coach, since it may be a comforting feeling to have someone’s hand to hold during the journey.

 The narrator’s voice, the music, sounds, lighting, the fantastic tableaux and the atmosphere all combine to make this journey something that will touch the soul of everyone, large and small children alike.
-The Storybook Train has been realised by Marit Törnqvist, and is available in 13 languages.
-You can be guided along your journey in Swedish, Arabic, English, Finnish, French, Dutch, Italian, Japanese, Chinese, Russian, Spanish, Estonian or German.
+The Storybook Train has been realised by Marit Törnqvist, and is available in 16 languages.
+You can be guided along your journey in Swedish, Arabic, English, Finnish, French, Dutch, Italian, Japanese, Chinese, Russian, Spanish, Estonian, German, Norwegian, Danish, and Polish.

 The train journey ends at Villa Villekulla.
 Here, at the home of the strongest girl in the world, you are free to play just as wildly as you like.
 Here you can ride Pippi’s horse, Old Man, ride the slide, play in Pippi’s kitchen, play hopscotch, and do lots of other fun things.

 Something good to eat and maybe a drop of raspberry pop are really welcome after the intense experience of riding the train and the fun of Villa Villekulla.
 The restaurant also sells home-baked cakes and buns from our own bakery.
 The view of Stockholm and Nybroviken is particularly fine from the restaurant.